Bonny-code/aws-bootcamp-cruddur-2023/journal/week3.md

 I later on watched the video on improving the UI and implemented all the css changes but i had a problem as the contents of my homefeedpage was not displayed, i will work on that today.

-Finally, i watched Ashish's video on securing Amazon rds databases were i was able to create and connect to a postgres database following security best practices.
+Finally, i watched Ashish's video on securing Amazon rds databases were i was able to create and connect to a postgres database following security best practices. learnt the diference between reltional and non-relational databases and making sure you are creating the database in the right region.